aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/licensing/_index.md

 Another neat way of packaging the license with the application and making sure it is not lost, is to include it as an embedded resource into one of the assemblies that calls Aspose.BarCode.
 To include the license file as an embedded resource, perform the following steps:

 1. In Visual Studio .NET, include the license (.lic) file into the project by selecting **Add Existing Item** from the **File** menu.
-1. Select the file in the Solution Explorer.
+1. Select the file in Solution Explorer.
 1. Set **Build Action to Embedded Resource** in the Properties window.

 To access the license embedded in the assembly (as an embedded resource), it is not necessary to call the Microsoft .NET Framework's System.Reflection.Assembly class' GetExecutingAssembly and GetManifestResourceStream methods.
 Instead, just add the license file as an embedded resource to your project and pass the name of the license file into the SetLicense method.
 The License class automatically finds the license file in the embedded resources.